johenglisch/wordlist/README.md

 Wordlist
 ========

 ## Description ##

-`Wordlist` is a python script that generates word list from any given plain text file.
+`Wordlist` is a python script that generates word list from a given plain text file.

 This wordlist then is sortable by the beginnings or the ends of the words, or by their frequency.
 The output can be saved as a tab-delimited textfile for futher processing.
+The script supports wordlist filtering using stop lists.

-Also the script supports wordlist filtering using stoplists.
+`Wordlist` comes with both a command-line interface and an optional GUI using wxPython.

-The script comes with a graphical user interface, but can also be used on the command-line.
+*Note:*  The script assumes the input file to use the UFT-8 encoding.

 ## Requirements ##

  *	The script requires at least Python 2.7.
  *	The graphical user interface requires wxPython (optional).

 ## Usage ##